 Agape is love based on principles of what is good and right for our partner demonstrated on a day-to-day basis.
 Through good times and bad.
 It’s Love for the longhaul combined with searing chemistry and passion.

 And it provides roadmaps on how to maintain it when the going gets rough.

 Practicing principled love makes Cinderella love reality.
 We see it.
 Feel it.
 Touch it.
 Thrive in it.
 We live it.
 It is no longer a fairytale–it is our life!

-The gift of true love showers ineffable joy, happiness and contentment upon those who find.
+Poets write effervescently about it: the gift of true love showers endless joy, happiness, and contentment upon those who find it.
 It is their sunshine refuge in an often dark world.
-It is the enchantment dream of ‘ever-after’ poets write about.
+It is the enchantment dream of ‘ever-after’.
 It is the sweet serenade nightingales sing.
 It is the spell-binding touch of surrender that envelops our flesh.
-This is why true love is our strongest desire—to love and be loved in return.

 But what does this love look like.
 Feel like.
 Sound like.
 Taste like.

 Is it the weak-in-the-knee feeling when he walks into the room.
 Is it his voice that causes your heart to palpitate like a drumbeat gone wild?
 Perhaps it’s that euphoric ‘rush’ when he pulls you into his embrace.
 Maybe it’s how those fire-stirring kisses melt your soul.
 Or, is it the fact that you think about him every hour of every day 24/7?

 While intoxicating, those feelings are likely infatuation or first rush sexual love, even puppy love.